-Restraint orders under the GIPA Act (PDF 65kb)
+Fact Sheet - Restraint orders under the GIPA Act

-- an agency who has received an access application from the person – even where the agency may not have decided the access application,
+- an agency that receives an access application from the person (whether or not the agency has decided the application); or

 - the Information Commissioner.